asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 It's really quite simple to destroy innovation, effectiveness, and productivity on software development teams.
 Make it clear that initiative and experimentation are punishable and move the decision making away from the people building the software.

 In most companies struggling with these issues leaders say they want an innovative organization, and they very well might.
 There is often frustration around why they can't grow their organization and be as effective as companies like Netflix, Etsy, and Amazon.
-They don't recognize how fundamentally different these companies structure their work and treat their employees.
+They don't recognize how fundamentally different these companies are in the way they structure their work and treat their employees.
 Instead they assume these companies must just hire better engineers.

 > The more time managers spend communicating and elaborating and being transparent about the job to be done, about the challenges the business is facing and the larger competitive context, the less important policies, approvals, and incentives are.
-> _&mdash; Patty McCord, former Chief Talent Officer at Netflix and Author of Powerful; Building a Culture of Freedom and Responsibility_
+> _&mdash; Patty McCord, former Chief Talent Officer at Netflix and Author of [Powerful; Building a Culture of Freedom and Responsibility](https://www.amazon.com/Powerful-Building-Culture-Freedom-Responsibility/dp/1939714095)_

 The source of the problem lies in actions of company leadership and the old playbook they are using to manage a software organization.
 If you strip away the thin veneer of generic company values that always include terms like 'innovative' and start looking at the language and actions of management, the processes in place, and the system of work it's obvious that company is 'optimized' for anything but innovation.